RichardsGroup/CIV_Distance/README.md

 ----

 For another visualization of how CIV "distance" changes throughout the EW-blueshift plane, hover over the points in this plot: http://physics.drexel.edu/~tmccafferey/CIV_distance_example.html

+---
+This work supported in part by NASA through a grant from the Space Telescope Science Institute (HST-AR-15048.001-A), which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.